pjaskulski/scans-and-transcriptions/README.md

 # Scans and Transcriptions

+Do you have a collection of scanned manuscripts or typescripts?
+Do you need a transcription?
+This simple desktop application makes using Gemini for this purpose easy.
+Once the transcriptions are complete, you can review, verify and correct them.

-A simple scan and transcription viewer with the option of reading scans using the Gemini Pro 3 model (using this model via API is subject to a fee) and the ability to manually correct transcriptions.
-The application has the ability to prepare transcriptions for a series of files, but in addition, a script (to be run from the console) for reading the entire series of scans by the Gemini Pro 3 model has also been prepared.
+The 'Scans and Transcriptions' viewer offers the option of reading scans using the Gemini Pro 3 model (please note that using this model via API is subject to a fee!) and the ability to manually correct transcriptions.
+The application can prepare transcriptions for a single image or a series of files.
 The Gemini API key should be stored in the `.env` file as the `GEMINI_API_KEY` environment variable (or in the `config/config.json` file under the `api_key` field).

 Application Features:
   - Viewing scans and transcripts.
 The application assumes that the specified directory contains scan files and transcript files with identical names but with the *.txt extension.
 If a text file is missing, the application will automatically create an empty one.